PBI-David/Deneb-Showcase/README.md

 ## Gantt Chart

 A Gantt chart implemented in Vega.
 Supports pan and zoom as well as day, month and year periods.
+[Instructions](https://github.com/PBI-David/Deneb-Showcase/tree/main/Gantt%20Chart) for use in Power BI.

 [Online Editor](https://evyb.short.gy/KDqvtR)